transformerlab/transformerlab-docs/docs/local/interact/embedding-and-tokenize.md

 - **Process**: The sentence is tokenized by the model.
 - **Output**: You will see a visual representation of the tokenization along with the token IDs, helping you understand how the model processes your input.

-Explore these features to gain deeper insights into how your text data is being interpreted and transformed by the model!
+Explore these features to gain deeper insights into how your text data is being interpreted and transformed by the model.

 <img src={require('./gifs/Tokenize.gif').default} alt="Embedding and Tokenize GIF" width="500" />